gaehlerm/SoftwareEngineering/README.md

-# 1. Introduction to software engineering
+# 1. Introduction to Software Engineering

 Copyright Marco Gähler, all rights reserved.

-This book is still work in progress.
-Feedback is highly welcome.
-Either as a merge request (I have to give you access rights) or directly by email, marco.gaehler@gmx.ch Many small MRs are prefered over one big MR. Feedback can be either about concrete improvements or just some general thoughts.
-As the book has not yet progressed very far, I'm happy about more general feedback.
-Tipos can be fixed later on.
+This book is currently undergoing revisions.
+Feedback is highly valued.
+Either through a merge request (access rights need to be granted) or by direct email at marco.gaehler@gmx.ch.
+It is advisable to submit many small merge requests rather than a single large merge request.
+Feedback may include precise recommendations for enhancement or general reflections.
+Given the limited progress of the book thus far, I welcome broader feedback.
+Tipos can be corrected at a later stage.

-Oh yeah, and my English could be better... but that will be fixed later on.
-Pearson Germany is interested in publishing this book, unfortunately that would be in German.
-I hope it will at least be published as an ebook in English as well.
+Indeed, there is room for improvement in my proficiency in the English language; nevertheless, I plan to tackle this at a later stage.
+Pearson Germany has expressed interest in publishing this book; however, it would be in the German language.
+I am hopeful that it will be published as an English e-book.

 ## Getting started

-If you prefer to have the book as a pdf, let me know.
+If you would rather receive the book in PDF format, please let me know.
 I can send it to you.
-Though the current setup of the project is quite neat when working with Visual Studio Code with the "Markdown all in one" and the "Markdown PDF" extensions.
-Open the readme.md file and select the outline on the left.
-This gives you an overview of all the chapters.
+The current configuration of the project is quite neat when working with Visual Studio Code with the "Markdown all in one" and the "Markdown PDF" extensions.
+Open the readme.md file and select the outline located on the left-hand side.
+This provides an overview of all the chapters.

-This is a book about software engineering, similar to Clean Code by Robert C. Martin or The Pragmatic Programmer by Thomas & Hunt.
-So far it is only a rough draft, though it's making progress.
-The first few chapters feel already quite good, the second half of the book still needs some serious rework.
+This is a book about software engineering, similar to "Clean Code" by Robert C. Martin and "The Pragmatic Programmer" by Thomas & Hunt.
+The current document is only a rough draft, though it's making progress.
+The initial chapters feel already quite good, the latter portion of the book requires significant revision.

 ## Things to write